craftercms/docs/source/includes/how-craftercms-works.rst

-Crafter CMS is a web content and experience management solution that allows organizations to build and manage rich online experiences on the web, mobile, social, and all digital online channels.
+CrafterCMS is a web content and experience management solution that allows organizations to build and manage rich online experiences on the web, mobile, social, and all digital online channels.

 -------------------------------
-How Authors Work in Crafter CMS
+How Authors Work in CrafterCMS
 -------------------------------

 .. raw:: html